NETPLAN-GENERATE

 • /run/netplan/*.yaml

 If there are multiple files with exactly the same name, then only one will be read.
-A file in /run/netplan will shadow - completely replace
+A file in /run/netplan will shadow (completely replace) a file with the same name in /etc/netplan.
+A file in /etc/netplan will itself shadow a file in /lib/netplan.

 Or, in other words, /run/netplan is top priority, then /etc/netplan, with /lib/netplan having the lowest priority.